Help Center Advanced

 For the newest version (Google Analytics 4), add this code:

-sitetran.language_change_function = function(language_code){
+sitetran.language_change_function = function(language_code, language_change_reason){

 gtag("event", language_code, { event_category : "sitetran-language" });